Thelukepet/course/assignments/A3a-spark-rdd.md

 Access Spark Notebook in your browser by navigating to [localhost:9001](http://localhost:9001/).

 Navigate the notebook using the keyboard, pressing shift-enter to execute a cell, and enter to add lines to a cell.
+_You can try out any scala command - create a new cell, enter some scala code in the cell, and execute it, just to get familiar with the notebook environment._

 ### Prepare container